ibm-cloud-docs/discovery/data-crawler-qs.md

 ```
 {: pre}

-Once you have the default configuration ID, use it to create your collection.
+When you have the default configuration ID, use it to create your collection.
 Replace `{configuration_id}` with the default configuration ID for your environment.

 ```bash
 curl -X POST -u "apikey:{apikey}" -H "Content-Type: application/json" -d "{\"name\": \"my-first-collection\", \"description\": \"exploring collections\", \"configuration_id\":\"{configuration_id}\" , \"language\": \"en_us\"}" "{url}/v1/environments/{environment_id}/collections?version=2019-04-30"